ubirch/ubirch-meta/README.md

 # ubirch meta-project (superbuild)

-This is a special repository, created to make building the toolchain simpler but compiling all configurations in one got and making the targets available for other projects.
+This is a special repository, created to make building the toolchain simpler by compiling all configurations in one go and making the targets available for other projects.

 The following commands will create the default toolchain for all known boards `ubirch#1 r0.2` and 'FRDM-K82F', as well as all known MCUs (only `K82F25615`) for all types of configuration (`Debug`, `Release`, `RelWithDebInfo`, `MinSizeRel`):